balthisar/tidy-cocoa/README-Linking.md

 # Important Swift Standard Library Linking Information

-Note that Swift standard libraries are _not_ part of macOS at the current time.
-This means that all macOS Swift projects must link to the Swift standard library somehow.
+Note: Swift standard libraries are only part of macOS starting with 10.14.4, meaning that if you want to support deployments prior to this, you’ll have to think about linking strategies just a bit more.

 Console applications typically statically link to the Swift library (i.e., the library becomes part of the excecutable, hence a 10 Mb "hello world")